jhauberg/lext/README.md

 A generator defines the *format* and *sequence* of a generated output.

 In this example, a generator `scramble` is defined.
-This generator then defines a sequence of 3 variables, each pointing to a *container* named `letter`:
+This generator then defines a sequence of 3 variables (indicated by a word starting with `@`), each pointing to a *container* named `letter`:

 ```
 scramble <@letter, @letter, @letter>